julienpierini/bigtime-api/README.md

 ## Requirements 📝

   - API exposed using AWS API Gateway, with Lambda backend
-  - CTO's a slytherin, solution should be written in Python 3 🐍
+  - CTO's a Slytherin, solution should be written in Python 3 🐍
   - Single ressource `/currentTime` that can accept only `GET` requests
   - Deployment steps should be called through `make deploy`
   - Removal of deployed resources can be performed with `make destroy`